Eli Coppola: Death and legacy

 On April 2, 2000, Coppola died of a heart attack in her San Francisco apartment.
 After her death, Coppola's family worked with her agent, David West, to publish a collection of her chapbook poetry in Some Angels Wear Black (Manic D Press, 2005) and the poetry recordings Eli Coppola: Some Words (2000) and Flying at Cafe Babar: Readings (live) by Eli Coppola (2006).
 In 2009, Michelle Tea and Ali Liebegott of Sister Spit and Radar Productions founded the Annual Eli Coppola Poetry Chapbook Prize for new poets.
 In 2014, Coppola was awarded a Kathy Acker Award for lifetime achievement and outstanding contribution to the avant garde arts community.
 She was remembered by the San Francisco Gate as, "An incredibly respected and adored member of the city's poetry community, Coppola was known for her gorgeous and unsentimental poems, many dealing with her muscular dystrophy."

+Awards and honors

+While at Connecticut College, Coppola won the 1983 Charles B. Palmer Prize of the Academy of American Poets and the 1983 Nancy Rockmaker Memorial Prize.